woung717/efiction-rest-api/README.md

 # Runtime
 Possible to run on docker(Docker Compose) or without after build.
-But you might need some ddl and db grant stuffs and docker configs.
+But you might need some ddl, db grant stuffs and docker configs.
 Best wishes :+1::coffee:

 # Testing
 You can test with "rest_api_test.py" file.